fttx/barcode-to-pc-website/README.md

 - Add Urls to sections
 - Add Connection problem/Unable to connect to faqs
 - Add opensource licenses list
-- Add html5 tags for the tutorial so it looks like an article
+- Add html5 tags for the tutorial so it looks like an article (tutorial windows firewall done)
+- Add meta :og for social networks sharing